Overview: Single Sign-On (SSO)

 SAML SSO works by transferring the user’s identity from one place (the identity provider, Databox) to another (your service provider).
 This is done through an exchange of digitally signed XML documents.

-Admins can set up SSO by navigating to Account Details > Single Sign-on.
+Admins in Performer Accounts can set up SSO by navigating to Account Details > Single Sign-on.
 Click the Single Sign-on (SSO) toggle to start the setup process.

 To set up SSO you need to provide: